YuukanOO/uniformcss.com/docs/customization/exclude-settings.md

 ## Excluding Properties

 There may be a time where you wish to exclude certain unused properties.
-You can achieve this by including the native CSS property name in the `excludes` map of your configuration.
+You can achieve this by including the native CSS property name in the `exclude` map of your configuration.

 ```scss
 // default values